HL7/davinci-atr/input/pagecontent/usecases.md

 **NOTE:** The combination of Member Identifier, Payer Identifier, Contract Identifier and Plan Identifier is always unique.

-1. __Attribution:__
+5. __Attribution:__
-Results of Algorithmic process that assigns patients to providers or payers or Groups.
-Assignment process where patients are just assigned to the group manually.
-A Patient could declare to be part of a Group by providing or selecting their PCP information or ACO information.
+Results of Algorithmic or manual process that assigns patients to providers or payers.
+Alternatively a patient could declare to be part of a Group by providing or selecting their PCP information or ACO information.
-For example when patients belong to a HMO plan there is an Attribution List created with all the patients who are on the HMO plan.

-2. __Member Attribution List:__
+6. __Member Attribution List:__
 Enumeration of patients who are attributed to payers, providers, medical homes or groups.
 Patients may belong to multiple plans.
 The Attribution list contains the patient information along with information such as Attributed Provider, Health Plan information, Validity Period for the list, Risk Information etc. A member may be present multiple times within a member attribution list, however the combination of Member Identifier, Payer Identifier, Contract Identifier and Plan Identifier is always unique and can be used to identify the member.

-3. __Attributed Provider:__
+7. __Attributed Provider:__
 Provider responsible for the health of the Patient per the contract and will receive the payments and credits based on performance.

+8. __Attribution Period:__
+The period over which the member is attributed to a specific provider.
+The period has a start and an end date.

-4. __Producer:__
+8. __Producer:__
-Entity creating the attribution list.
+An Entity creating the attribution list.
-Owns the master copy of the list.
+Producer Owns the master copy of the list.
-Allows for changes to be made to the list.
+Producers allow for changes to be made to the list.
-Can receive an initial list from consumer and owns the list after that and publishes the list from that point.
+A Producer may receive an initial list from consumer and owns the list after that point in time and publishes the list for consumptionCons.

-5. __Consumer:__
+9. __Consumer:__
-Entity consuming the attribution list.
+An Entity consuming the attribution list.
-May contribute to the creation of the list owned by the Producer.
+Consumers may contribute to the creation of the list owned by the Producer.
-May request changes to be made to the list owned by the Producer.
+Consumers may request changes to be made to the list owned by the Producer.
-May receive an initial list from producer and may request changes to the list before reaching final agreement on the list.
+Consumers may receive an initial list from producer and may request changes to the list before reaching final agreement on the list.

-6. __Attribution List Data:__
+10. __Attribution List Data:__
 Data contained within the attribution list.
 Data includes
 * Patient Demographics Data
 * Attributed Provider Data (First Name, Last Name, Id, NPI, TIN, Address)